-Hey, I'm Sami "Rampager" Kilani - Gamer, programmer, and (a way off from those two) game developer, pretty much in that order.
+Hey, I'm Sami "Rampager/Samikay" Kilani - Gamer, programmer, and (a way off from those two) game developer, pretty much in that order.

 I'm probably most not well known for my Futurama youtube video.
 Started working on a full quote collection over here!

 I work at Remember The Milk.
 It's pretty awesome.